WPgenWeakest Precondition Generator

 Realization of mkstruct

-The great news is that there exist a predicate satisfying the 4 required properties of mkstruct.
-The definition may appears as a piece of magic at first.
-There is no need to understand the definition or the proofs that follow.
-The only piece of useful information here is that there exists a predicate mkstruct satisfying the required properties.
+The great news is that there exists a predicate satisfying the four required properties of mkstruct.
+The definition may appear magic at first, and indeed there is no need to deeply understand it or the proofs that follow.
+The only critical observation is that there exists a predicate mkstruct satisfying the required properties.

 Definition mkstruct (F:formula) : formula :=